jamesliangg/Hack-the-Valley-7-OnlyFriends/README.md

 ![logo](logo.png)

 # OnlyFriends
-Project for Hack the Valley VI - In Progress
+Project for Hack the Valley VII

 ## Inspiration
 Comparing timetables with other students has become tedious, especially when groups get larger.
 We wanted to create a program to find collective breaks to lessen the complexity of hanging out with your friends, even those out of town.
 Everyone needs a break to socialize sometimes.